 Festivals and Celebrations

-Throughout the year, there is a number of great festivals that take place in Crediton, including the annual Crediton Food & Drink Festival, Flag Festival and Church Flower Festival and the bi-annual CredFest in summer.
+Throughout the year, a plethora of festivals take place in Crediton, such as the annual Crediton Food & Drink Festival, Flag Festival and Church Flower Festival, and the bi-annual CredFest in summer.
 In winter, you can also look forward to the Holy Cross Church Christmas Tree Festival which sees more than 70 trees decorated by local groups and businesses.

 Shobrooke Park

 Home to acre upon acre of tranquil grounds overlooking hilly Devonshire countryside, the dog and family-friendly Shobrooke Park in Crediton lends itself perfectly to relaxed strolls.
-Within its grounds are a tree-lined driveway, a tarmacked walking path and a large ornamental lake.
-In winter, the park also becomes home to migratory Canada Geese.
+Within its grounds are a tree-lined driveway, a surfaced walking path, and a large ornamental lake.
+In the chillier months, the park also becomes home to migratory Canada Geese.

 Downes Crediton Golf Course